Fault Tolerance for Service Function Chains: Evaluation

-As shown in \fig{throughput-len}, FTC's throughput is within 8.28-8.92~Mpps and 4.83-4.80~Mpps for \texttt{FTMB}.
-FTC imposes a 6-13\% throughput overhead compared to \texttt{NF}.
-The throughput drop from increasing the chain length for FTC is within 2-7\%, while that of \texttt{FTMB+Snapshot} is 13-39\% (its throughput drops from 3.94 to 2.42~Mpps).
 This shows that throughput of FTC is largely independent of the chain length, while, for \texttt{FTMB+Snapshot}, periodic snapshots taken at all middleboxes significantly reduce the throughput.
 No packet is processed during a snapshot.
 Packet queues get full at early snapshots and remain full afterwards because the incoming traffic load is at the same rate.
 More snapshots are taken in a longer chain.
 Non-overlapping (in time) snapshots cause shorter service time at each period and consequently higher throughput drops.
-An optimum scheduling to synchronize snapshots across the chain can reduce this overhead; however, This is not trivial \cite{unreliable-failure-detectors}.
+An optimum scheduling to synchronize snapshots across the chain can reduce this overhead; however, this is not trivial \cite{unreliable-failure-detectors}.

-\textbf{Chain length impact on latency.} We use the same experimental settings as the previous experiment, except we run single threaded \texttt{Monitor}s due to a limitation of the traffic generator.
-The latter is not able to measure the latency of the chain beyond size 2 composed of multi-threaded middleboxes.
-We resort to experimenting with single threaded \texttt{Monitor}s under the load of 2~Mpps, a sustainable load by all systems.
+\paragraph{Chain length impact on latency:} We use the same experimental settings as the previous experiment, except we run single threaded \texttt{Monitor}s due to a limitation of the traffic generator.
+The latter is not able to measure the latency of the chain beyond size 2 composed of multithreaded middleboxes.
+We resort to use single threaded \texttt{Monitor}s under the load of 2~Mpps, a sustainable load by all systems.

-As shown in \fig{latency-len}, FTC's overhead compared to \texttt{NF} is within 39-104~$\mu$s for \texttt{Ch-2} to \texttt{Ch-5}, translating to roughly 20$~\mu$s latency per middlebox.
-The overhead of \texttt{FTMB} is within 64-171~$\mu$s, approximately 35~$\mu$s latency overhead per middlebox in the chain.
+As shown in \fig{latency-len}, FTC's overhead compared to \texttt{NF} is within 39--104~$\mu$s for \texttt{Ch-2} to \texttt{Ch-5}, translating to roughly 20$~\mu$s latency per middlebox.
+The overhead of \texttt{FTMB} is within 64--171~$\mu$s, approximately 35~$\mu$s latency overhead per middlebox in the chain.
 As shown in \fig{latency-len-cdf}, the tail latency of individual packets passing through \texttt{Ch-3} is only moderately higher than the minimum latency.
-FTC incurs $16.5$-$20.6$~$\mu$s per middlebox latency which is respectively three and two orders of magnitudes less than Pico's and REINFORCE's, and is around $2/3$ of \texttt{FTMB}'s.
+FTC incurs $16.5$--$20.6$~$\mu$s per middlebox latency which is respectively three and two orders of magnitudes less than Pico's and REINFORCE's, and is around $2/3$ of \texttt{FTMB}'s.

 In-chain replication eliminates the communication overhead with remote replicas.
 Doing so also does not cause latency spikes unlike snapshot-based systems.
 In FTC, packets experience constant latency, while the original FTMB reports up to 6~ms latency spikes at periodic checkpoints (e.g., at every 50~ms intervals) \cite{rollback}.